Hilmerson/budget-app/BILL_REMINDERS.md

 - Set reminder notifications
 - Mark bills as paid manually
 - Record payment details
+- Pin important bills to the top of each section

 ### Visual UI Elements
 - Color-coded bills based on status (paid, upcoming, overdue)
-- Clean card-based interface for each bill
+- Clean card-based interface with consistent heights for all bills
+- Star icons to mark important bills
+- Subtle action buttons with clear purpose (primary for payment, secondary for details)
+- Non-destructive UI with subtle but recognizable delete functionality
 - Animated transitions for a modern feel
 - Clear status indicators for due dates